Rubber band: Size numbers

-A rubber band is given a standard or quasi-standard number based on its dimensions.
+A rubber band is assigned an industry-standard number based on its dimensions.
+The first use of rubber band size numbers can be traced back to the early 20th century.
+While it is difficult to pinpoint an exact date, the practice of categorizing rubber bands by size allowed to easily select the appropriate rubber band for their specific needs.
+Standards for the rubber band were established in the United States in 1925 by the Department of Commerce, Bureau of Standards and is the first known publication to reference rubber band size.

 Generally, rubber bands are numbered from smallest to largest, width first.

 Thus, rubber bands numbered 8–19 are all 1/16 inch wide, with lengths going from 7/8 inch to 3 1/2 inches.

 Rubber band numbers 30–35 are for width of 1/8 inch, going again from shorter to longer.

 For even longer bands, the numbering starts over for numbers above 100, again starting at width 1/16 inch.

-The origin of these size numbers is not clear.
-For the most part, the most widely accepted size numbers can be found on rubberband.com using their Standard Line Specifications Chart.